 Wheels and Tires — The Ibis 938 Very Wide Aluminum Asymmetric rims and Ibis Boost hubs make for a great wheelset and the whole team wanted to give Ibis huge high fives on the tire choice until we started heading up technical lines.
 Between the Schwalbe Nobby Nicks, 2.35" front and 2.25" rear, and the 34mm rims, we have traction for days on the downhills and corners, even the dry ones.
 But when it comes to climbing stairs, things get a little more complex.

 Groupset — The SRAM Guide RSC brakes with 180/160mm rotors are premium.
-We could have used an 180mm on the rear wheel though.
+We could have used a 180mm on the rear wheel though.
 As for the drivetrain, we appreciated the threaded bottom bracket and the eagle worked seamlessly.
-We don't need that big cog very often but we love it when we do.
-But we busted three chains on this drive train during testing, on the Specialized, Pivot and Yeti.
-It's enough to make us real nervous about owning one.
+We don't need that big cog very often, but we love it when we do.
+However, we busted three chains on this drive train during testing, on the Specialized, Pivot and Yeti.
+It's enough to make us nervous about owning one.
 The crank arms are similarly excellent, except for their length.
 At 175mm they worked against us due to that low bottom bracket.
 We'd shorten them up or do something to jack up the bike.

 The fat double lock Lizard Skins Logo grips are also annoying.
 The outer lock hits us right in the meat of our palms, making feels like we're trying to steer the bike open handed.
-The Ibis saddle was as uncomfortable as the one on the 2016 Mojo HD3, an unnecessary cruelty.
+The uncomfortable Ibis saddle was an unnecessary cruelty.
 The 150mm Fox Transfer Hydraulic seatpost worked fine, better than the reverb, and we liked the lever a lot.

-Too fun to deny the Ibis Ripley LS earns our Editors' Choice award as the Best Trail Bike of 2017.
-The most joyful ride in the test, the bike is perfect for rolling foothill singletrack.
+Too fun to deny, the Ibis Ripley LS is the most joyful ride in the test.
+The bike is perfect for rolling foothill singletrack.
 It can also take on bigger lines in the desert or high mountains when asked.
 It takes enough out of the big hits to keep you confident without dumbing down the ride, but it's work.
-So is getting it uphill through rocks, but you'll make it.
-All in all, the tribulations are worth the triumphs for riders not tackling knarly terrain regularly.
+So is getting it uphill through rocks.
+You'll make it.
+All in all, the tribulations are worth the triumphs for riders not tackling gnarly terrain regularly.